 Even moonlight can affect how clearly you see the Aurora, so a night with a full moon is probably not ideal.

 You also won’t be able to see the light show on an overcast night, as Auroras happen in the upper atmosphere, meaning any cloud cover will cover the show!

 There are a few tips any budding photographer needs to know before attempting to photograph the Southern Lights – if you want a frame-worthy result, that is.

-– Ditch the iPhone.
-Sorry Apple, but in the case of bright lights at night time, even the iPhone X doesn’t cut it.
+- Ditch the iPhone.
+Sorry Apple, but in the case of bright lights at night time, it doesn’t cut it.
 You’re best to have a professional camera with a wide angle lens (ideally f2.8 or faster) and a tripod to keep your shots steady.
 The camera sensor and long exposure will likely reveal a lot more light and colour than you can see with the naked eye!

 - Choose a spot looking south and ideally away from city lights.
 Doing this will help to avoid light pollution and flare from the city lights.

 - Adjust your exposure to 10 to 30 seconds (any longer and you’ll start seeing stars as trails.)